jama1017/OKAI/README.md

 OKAI is in the format of a **website**, with each webpage functioning similar to a chapter in a book and introducing one concept at a time.

-## Project Page
+## Related Pages
-You can learn more about this project at http://majiaju.io/syngap.html
+You can learn more about this project on [my personal website](http://majiaju.io/syngap.html).

+If you are interested in learning how the scroll-based animations are created, read [this medium article](https://medium.com/@jiajuma/the-ultimate-workflow-of-creating-scroll-based-animations-7366b670630?source=friends_link&sk=03595c3a06eb78944c287d3d0dbafe16) written by me.

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) <br>